 The holiday festivities in Bishop Hill begin with Julmarknad, or Christmas Market.
 This event is based on Scandinavian customs dating back to the Middle Ages when farmers and artisans would gather in the village squares to sell their wares.
 Bishop Hill businesses will be offering unique gifts, handmade wares, antiques, quilts, collectibles, baked goods, delicious foods, and Swedish imports.
+Businesses will be open from 10-5pm.
 Scandinavian foods such as herring, lutfisk, and rye bread are also in abundance.
 Select from a large array of delicious holiday cookies, homemade by community bakers on Friday and Saturday.

 Music and fun for the entire family, participate in musical workshops, jamming sessions and a barn dance with instructions provided.
 Main stage concerts are held in Village Park.
-Main Stage Events begin at 11 am, Maypole procession at 4 pm, and Barn Dance at 7 pm.
+Main Stage events begin at 11 am, Maypole procession at 4 pm, and Barn Dance at 7 pm.

 Interact with skilled potters and a variety of fiber artists during this two day event.
 Artists are featured in an indoor/outdoor classroom at Bishop Hill's Prairie Arts Center.
 Potters of all levels will demonstrate wheel throwing and hand building techniques, the Native American art of horse hair pottery, pit and raku firing processes and more.
 Learn weaving, spinning, rug hooking and broom making.
 Make and take activities will be conducted both days.
-Jansson 5, a Bishop Hill-based group, will entertain with their diverse musical style in the village park Saturday afternoon, and an old-fashioned pie and ice cream social will be held there, too.
+Local musicians will entertain you with their diverse musical style in the village park Saturday afternoon, and an old-fashioned pie and ice cream social will be held there, too.
 Saturday evening, a soup supper takes place in the Bishop Hill Colony School.
 For $10, attendees can pick out a hand-thrown bowl, fill it with homemade soup, and take the bowl home afterward.

 Celebrate Bishop Hill’s agrarian heritage, this event features traditional 19th century harvest activities and demonstrations, hands-on activities, music, farm produce, and Colony stew.
 Hours: 10am to 5pm.